LiveHelperChat/doc/docs/hosting-variations.md

     * 8TH, Intel(R) Xeon(R) CPU E5-2670 0 @ 2.60GHz
 * ElasticSearch
     * Used for statistic generation.
 I don't have exact server specification, but I think something like Web server it should be.

+## Example 2.
+Production example of real world hosting.

+* 3K - 4K chats per day
+* Around 5-10 operators online

+There is only one linux machine.
+This amount of chats should handle server also with 2x less resources than it has now.

+* OS - Centos
+* Web and database are on the same server. (nginx, php-fpm, redis, php-resque)
+    * CPU - 8 Threads.
+Intel(R) Xeon(R) D-2123IT CPU @ 2.20GHz
+    * Memory - 32GB
+* Disk HDD - it's biggest disadvantage of this server as it does not have SSD disks.
+* Migration from Windows server took 6h - 8h

+Migration was done from Windows server.
+Client had integration with third party API where request were send to third party API within each message send from operator.
+It was the biggest issue (API call was taking long time and blocking php-fpm process worker).
+This task was moved to php-resque.

 ## Without load balancers